MSBuild Task

 The package intelligently determines the correct placement of the Babel task based on the project type and the .NET SDK version being used.
 This automation ensures that the obfuscation process occurs at the optimal stage in the build pipeline, accommodating various build configurations and requirements specific to different project types.
 This streamlined integration minimizes the potential for errors and makes it easier for developers to apply obfuscation without in-depth knowledge of the build pipeline’s intricacies.

-Additionally, the automatic injection of the Babel task helps maintain consistency across projects, ensuring that all necessary steps for obfuscation are correctly implemented regardless of the project’s complexity or the team’s familiarity with the process.
+Additionally, the Babel Obfuscator NuGet package maintain consistency across projects, ensuring that all necessary steps for obfuscation are correctly implemented regardless of the project’s complexity or the team’s familiarity with the process.
 This feature is particularly beneficial in larger projects or teams where maintaining uniform build processes can be challenging.

 Last updated